symfony-si/symfony-docs-sl/components/dom_crawler.rst

 .. note::

     The DomCrawler will attempt to automatically fix your HTML to match the official specification.
-For example, if you nest a `` <p>`` tag inside another `` <p>`` tag, it will be moved to be a sibling of the parent tag.
+For example, if you nest a ``<p>`` tag inside another ``<p>`` tag, it will be moved to be a sibling of the parent tag.
     This is expected and is part of the HTML5 spec.
 But if you're getting unexpected behavior, this could be a cause.
-And while the ``DomCrawler`` isn't meant to dump content, you can see the "fixed" version if your HTML by :ref:`dumping it <component-dom-crawler-dumping>`.
+And while the DomCrawler isn't meant to dump content, you can see the "fixed" version of your HTML by :ref:`dumping it <component-dom-crawler-dumping>`.

 Node Filtering